Impact of chaos on the excited-state quantum phase transition of the Kerr parametric oscillator

-where $\hat{a}^\dagger$ and $\hat{a}$ are the bosonic creation and annihilation operators, $\omega_0$ is the bare frequency, $g_{3},g_{4}\ll \omega_0$ are the coefficients of the third and fourth-rank nonlinearities \cite{FrattiniPrep,VenkatramanARXIV}, $\Omega_d$ is the amplitude of the sinusoidal drive, and $\omega_d$ is the driving frequency.
+where $\hat{a}^\dagger$ and $\hat{a}$ are the bosonic creation and annihilation operators, $\omega_0$ is the bare frequency, $g_{3},g_{4}\ll \omega_0$ are the coefficients of the third and fourth-rank nonlinearities \cite{FrattiniPrep,venkatraman2024driven}, $\Omega_d$ is the amplitude of the sinusoidal drive, and $\omega_d$ is the driving frequency.
 We set $\hbar=1$.

-Following~\cite{FrattiniPrep}, we perform two transformations on $\hat{H}(t)$.
+Following Ref.~\cite{FrattiniPrep}, we perform two transformations on $\hat{H}(t)$.
 First, a displacement into the linear response of the oscillator is done, where the amplitude of the displacement is $\Pi \approx 2\Omega_d/(3\omega_d)$.
 Second, we move into a rotating frame induced by $\omega_d \hat{a}^{\dagger} \hat{a}/2$.
 The transformed Hamiltonian is

-where $\delta = \frac{\omega_d}{2} - \omega_o \ll \omega_d $.
-There is a period doubling bifurcation in the classical limit of the system that is taken into account by this choice of frame.
+Here we consider the case of the detuning $\delta =\frac{\omega_d}{2} - \omega_o \approx 0 $. {We remark that for this case, i.e. $\delta$ very close to zero, the sign is not important.
+The analysis of the rich behavior as a function of the detuning can be found in Refs.~\cite{FrattiniPrep,venkatraman2024driven} }.
+There is a period doubling bifurcation in the classical limit of the system that is taken into account by this choice of frame. {The driving condition for the period-doubling bifurcation, including the Lamb and Stark shift to the bare frequency $\omega_o$, can be specified as $\omega_d = 2\omega_a$, where $\omega_a \approx \omega_o+3 g_4-20 g_3^2 / 3 \omega_o+$ $(6g_4 +9g_3^2/\omega_o)(2\Omega_d/3\omega_o)^2$ (see Refs.~\cite{venkatraman2024driven,garcia2023effective,suppmat} for details)}.

 For the values of the nonlinearities and drive amplitude used in the experiment~\cite{FrattiniPrep}, the quasienergies of $\hat{\mathcal{H}}(t)$ coincide with the energies of an effective time-independent Hamiltonian~\cite{garcia2023effective} derived from Eq.~(\ref{eq:H}).
-This static Hamiltonian gives rises to a double-well metapotential.
+This static {effective} Hamiltonian gives rises to a double-well metapotential {(see Ref.~\cite{suppmat})}. {The consequences of the change of the metapotential structure as a function of $\delta$ can be found in Refs.~\cite{venkatraman2024driven,FrattiniPrep,Prado2023}.}

 The driven system is described by the Floquet states~\cite{shirley1965}, $ |\Psi_{k} (t) \rangle = e^{-i \varepsilon_{k} t} |\phi_{k} (t) \rangle$, where $|\phi_{k} (t) \rangle = |\phi_{k} (t+T) \rangle$ are the Floquet modes, $\varepsilon_{k}$ are the Floquet quasienergies, and $T$ is the period of the drive.
 Since we profit from the period doubling bifurcation \cite{goto2016bifurcation}, we consider as Floquet modes the eigenstates of the time-evolution operator at twice the period of the drive $\tau=2 T$, so $\hat U(\tau) |\phi_{k} \rangle = e^{-i \varepsilon_{k} \tau} |\phi_{k} \rangle$, and the quasienergies are obtained by diagonalizing $\hat U(\tau)$.
 The quasienergies are uniquely defined modulo $ \omega_d/2=2\pi /\tau$, that is, $ \varepsilon_{k} \in [0, \omega_d/2]$.